 If you want to filter a domain or group of domains, try filtering them from the source.
 For example, GreenArrow Studio has a segmentation option to filter out subscribers that belong to certain domains.
 Other applications may have similar options.

-You can also use Special Sending Rules in GreenArrow Studio to skip messages that match criteria written in the SSR code.
+In GreenArrow Studio Special Sending Rules can be used to skip individual messages based on criteria define in the SSR code.

 Adding the Drop Route